volkamerlab/maxsmi/README.md

 To train a model with all chosen arguments:

-⚠️ This command uses the default number of epochs (which is set to 250).
+_Note_: This command uses the default number of epochs (which is set to 250).
 Please allow time for the model to train.

 ```console
 python maxsmi/full_workflow.py --task="free_solv" --string-encoding="smiles" --aug-strategy-train="augmentation_with_duplication" --aug-strategy-test="augmentation_with_reduced_duplication" --aug-nb-train=5 --aug-nb-test=2 --ml-model="CONV1D" --eval-strategy=True --nb-epochs=250